Schedule for Wolf/Bear/Webelos/Arrow of Light in

 Duty to God in Action #2 (and assign two from #3, #4, #5)

 Wolf REQUIREMENT 2.
-Participate in a community service project with your pack, den, or family.
+Participate in a community service project with your pack, den,

 LDS Faith in God: Serving Others: service activity of your choice